gilch/hissp/README.md

 But you usually won't need it because you can import anything written in Python.

-* What's 1 + 1?
+> What's 1 + 1?

 Two.

-* I mean how do you write it in Hissp without operators?
+> I mean how do you write it in Hissp without operators?
 Please don't say `eval()`.

-We have all the operators because we have all the functions.
+We have all the operators because we have all the standard library functions.
 ```
 (operator..add 1 1)
 ```